 Who we are

-Rocket Paws was born from my love for dogs, my passion for fitness, & my desire to serve my community.
-Living in downtown Milwaukee with two large, high-energy pups, I saw firsthand how hard it can be to give dogs the exercise they need, especially in busy cities, cold winters, or rainy days.
-Pair that with my growing love of dog sports & training, & the vision became clear: a mobile dog gym that brings safe, fun, customized exercise right to your doorstep.
+Living in downtown Milwaukee with two large, high-energy pups, I saw firsthand how hard it can be to give dogs the exercise they need, especially in busy cities, cold winters, and rainy days.
+Pair that with my growing love of dog sports and training, and the vision became clear: a mobile dog gym that brings safe, fun, customized exercise right to your doorstep.

 Because for me, it’s not just about exercise.
 It’s about building a stronger, healthier community, one dog at a time.